mpayson/esri-partner-tools/README.md

-# Startup Python Tools
+# Partner Python Tools
-> Useful tools for Esri Startups built with the [ArcGIS API for Python](https://developers.arcgis.com/python/)
+> Useful tools for Esri Partners built with the [ArcGIS API for Python](https://developers.arcgis.com/python/)

 ## About

-Startups working with Esri and ArcGIS implement many common workflows.
+Partners working with Esri and ArcGIS implement many common workflows.
 The [ArcGIS API for Python](https://developers.arcgis.com/python/) is an awesome automation library.
 This repo is meant to be a collection of POC scripts to automate some of these workflows.

 ## Prerequisites